Orient'Est Métiers

 Affiliation KTH Royal Institute of Technology, Addeo SAS

-Timeline 2022 2023
+Timeline 2022

 Focus areas

-service design user research interaction design
+user research interaction design service design

 Orient'Est Métiers main cover image